 PRX is excited to announce Project Catapult: an extensive podcast training program for five public media stations.
 We are accepting station applications solely through this website.
 With funding from CPB, these five stations will work with PRX to increase their capacity to provide high-quality content across multiple platforms.

 **Please read the details, guidelines, and FAQ below before applying.
+We have also started an additional FAQ sheet (click here).
 Applications are accepted until 11:59 p.m.
 PT on Nov.
 2, 2016.**

 Five stations will be selected to participate in a 20-week curriculum that will

 include content development, cultivating diverse talent, building community around content, audience engagement and monetization.
 PRX will also provide technical training in the key areas where broadcast and podcast distribution strategies diverge.
 We will guide stations through the complexity of podcast metrics and third party distribution opportunities.

 The teams will meet at PRX's Podcast Garage in Boston for trainings, then return to their home stations to produce content under the project’s guidance and support.

 PRX and CPB are committed to diversifying the sound and the people creating public media podcasts, addressing challenges that public media faces: identifying, nurturing, and developing diverse talent and doing so in a way that supports a new generation of public media with the intention of sustainability.